 Defining spaces and activities.

 In an early childhood classroom, furniture like tables and low-rise shelving creates spaces that help manage the students.
 Again, the furniture has to be appropriately scaled, so that the teacher can see students throughout the room.
-Breaking up the room into zones not only gives a sense of coziness to the environment, the smaller spaces exert a passive form of control and deter running and rough play.
+Breaking up the room into zones not only gives a sense of coziness to the environment, but the smaller spaces also exert a passive form of control and deter running and rough play.

-In addition to a meeting area that can accommodate all students, early childhood classrooms are often broken into: art/writing, blocks, dramatic play, math/science, language/literacy, science and music areas.
+In addition to a meeting area that can accommodate all students, early childhood classrooms are often broken into art/writing, blocks, dramatic play, math/science, language/literacy, science, and music areas.
 Because of the prevalent use of manipulatives, storage should be also be considered when evaluating needs for early childhood classroom furniture.

-Choose quality pre-k furniture for your environment.
+Choose quality PreK-3 furniture for your environment.

 When choosing new furnishings for your early educational environment, check the warranty.
 Many manufacturers offer a one-year limited warranty.
 Because we know our product will stand up to today’s classroom, we offer a lifetime warranty on frames and legs and a 12-year warranty on tablets and desktops.
 Expect a warranty that reflects confidence in the product line from the manufacturer.